fitoori/squirt/README.md

 # SQUIRT
 _Spectra-Qualified Uncomplicated Inky Rendering Tools_

-A set of four one-shot Python 3 scripts for Raspberry Pi (or any Linux SBC)
+A set of one-shot Python 3 scripts for Raspberry Pi (or any Linux SBC)
-that fetch or cycle images and display them on an Inky e-paper panel
+that displays content on an Inky e-paper panel
 (13.3″ Spectra-6 Impression, 7-colour Impression 7.3″, PHAT, WHAT, or any board detected by `inky.auto`).
 When no hardware is present, each script falls back to headless mode and writes a `*_preview.png`.